May 17, 2022

 What kinds of treatments are available?

 Antivirals work to keep the virus from replicating, which reduces your viral load and can help reduce the severity of your symptoms.
-These must be taken within 5 days of your first COVID-19 symptoms and include new pills as well as Remdesivir, taken via IV.
+These must be taken within 5 days of your first COVID-19 symptoms.

 - Paxlovid is currently recommended as the first-line treatment.
 This antiviral, available to people 12 and up, interferes with key proteins the virus needs to replicate.
 Patients take three tablets twice daily for five days.
-In clinical trials, Paxlovid reduced COVID-19-related hospitalizations by almost 90%, and was generally tolerated well, without serious side effects.
-A brief return of symptoms may be part of the natural history of SARS-CoV-2 (the virus that causes COVID-19) infection in some persons, independent of treatment with Paxlovid and regardless of vaccination status.
-Limited information currently available from case reports suggests that persons treated with Paxlovid who experience COVID-19 rebound have had mild illness; there are no reports of severe disease.
-There is currently no evidence that additional treatment is needed with Paxlovid or other anti-SARS-CoV-2 therapies in cases where COVID-19 rebound is suspected.
+In clinical trials, Paxlovid reduced COVID-19-related hospitalizations by almost 90% and was generally tolerated well, without serious side effects, clinical trials found.
 Talk to your doctor about whether Paxlovid is appropriate for you, or could interfere with other regular medications you have been prescribed.
 Paxlovid also is available through some telehealth services, including a prescription and delivery service that is free to Massachusetts adults.

 - Molnupiravir introduces errors into the virus' genetic code, preventing it from making copies of itself.
 Patients take four tablets every 12 hours for five days.
 Because Molnupiravir is not recommended during pregnancy and is less effective at reducing COVID-19-related hospitalizations than other treatments (30% in clinical trials), it is authorized only for people 18 and older when other treatments are not accessible or clinically appropriate.

 - Remdesivir is administered as a series of three daily intravenous infusions.
-Because of this, it may be less convenient than taking oral pills or a single dose of an intravenous monoclonal antibody treatment.
 In clinical trials Remdesivir decreased the risk of severe COVID-19 by 87%.
 It has also been studied in pregnancy and has very few interactions with other medications.
 It is authorized for people 12 and up who are high-risk, and for high-risk, hospitalized children who are 28 days or older.

 How to get access to treatment